johnwesleyquintero/wesai-ig/README.md

 # WesAI Image Generator

-A simple and elegant web application to generate images from text prompts using Hugging Face's Stable Diffusion model.
+A simple and elegant web application to generate images from text prompts using Hugging Face's `CompVis/stable-diffusion-v1-4` model.
 Enter a descriptive prompt, and the AI will create a visual representation.
 This project is designed to be straightforward to set up and run entirely on the client-side.

 <img width="1070" height="987" alt="image" src="https://github.com/user-attachments/assets/42709973-c262-44c3-be28-c51ffc5a5b5c" />